SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 ========================
 The scripting menu allows for custom code and experimentation to be written without loading a script from a file.
 All valid Python is accepted.
-Scripting commands should start with ``self.`` as they're left off from the menu.
+Scripting commands should start with ``self.``.
 Local variables do not need this.

 Command line scripting